sematext/docs/docs/experience/memory-usage.md

 />

 ## Measurements
-Sematext Experience [Browser SDK](https://sematext.com/docs/agents/browser/) uses the [Memory Measure API](https://wicg.github.io/performance-measure-memory/) to take the memory usage measurements when the page of your web application is loaded and continues to measure the memory through the user session.
-This allows for memory measurements across pages, sessions, and even show the per-session memory usage that the user of your applications was experiencing.
+Sematext Experience [Browser SDK](https://sematext.com/docs/agents/browser/) uses the [Memory Measure API](https://wicg.github.io/performance-measure-memory/) to measure the memory usage when your web application is loaded and continues to measure the memory throughout the user session.
+This allows for memory measurements across pages and sessions.
+It even shows the per-session memory usage that the user of your applications was experiencing.

 <img
   class="content-modal-image"